 In addition, the Basel guidance suggests regulators will want to see:

 - How the financial institution evaluated the appropriateness of significant inputs and assumptions,

 - The rationale for any period-to-period changes in inputs and assumptions, and

 - Outlines of situations that would generally lead to changes in the ECL measurement methods, inputs or assumptions from period to period.

 “The development of ECL estimates is a process that is influenced by many factors,” the Basel document states.
 “Given that management and users have differing objectives, it is imperative that the inputs to management’s credit risk assessments and ECL estimates are well articulated and understood.
 The Committee expects quantitative and qualitative disclosures, taken together, to provide a clear picture to users of the main assumptions used to develop ECL estimates, and the sensitivity of ECL estimates to changes in those assumptions.”

 Finally, the Basel guidance suggests that financial institutions document how they have validated the PD/LGD method.
 In other words, backtesting by periodically re-evaluating loss horizons and loss-measurement methods should be part of the institution’s processes, and those processes should be well documented.

 “Institutions should take special care to document the research behind loss rates and to be sure to periodically review those loss rates and their loss horizons,” said Bogan.

 For more information on backtesting ALLL methodology, download a free whitepaper or watch and on-demand webinar here.
-To learn more about what Basel says about accounting for expected credit losses, access a webinar featuring experts from Grant Thornton and Sageworks here.
+To learn more about what Basel says about accounting for expected credit losses, access a webinar featuring experts from Grant Thornton and Abrigo here.